hectorcorrea/tbd/README.md

 ## Source code

-* Package `textdb` is the core functionality
+* Package `textdb` is the core functionality.

 * Package`demoServer` is a tiny website showing how to use it from a Go client.
+File `server.go` shows the functionality to create, display, and update records from inside  a Go website.

 ## Examples
+Below are a few code snippets showing the basic functionality create, fetch, and update records.

 ```
 import "github.com/hectorcorrea/texto/textdb"